ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 {INFO: Information}

 In this example, the index field `Query` combines all values from various Employee fields into one.
-The default Analyzer on field is changed to enable `Full Text Search` operations.
+The default Analyzer on fields is changed to enable `Full Text Search` operations.
 The matches no longer need to be exact.

 You can read more about analyzers and `Full Text Search` [here](../indexes/using-analyzers).